CHINA: Solar Eclipses in History and Mythology

 Lunar and solar eclipses in ancient Astronomy

-When he asked Shen Kuo why eclipses occurred only on an occasional basis while in conjunction and opposition once a day, he wrote:
+When the director asked Shen Kuo why eclipses occurred only on an occasional basis while in conjunction and opposition once a day, he wrote:

 Historical observations of Solar Eclipses